-- All systems that are connected to the NetModule router interfaces must meet the requirements for SELV (Safety Extra Low Voltage) systems. - Interconnections must not leave the building nor penetrate the body shell of a vehicle. - Connections for antennas may only exit the building or the vehicle hull if transient overvoltages (according to IEC 62368-1) are limited by external protection circuits down to 1 500 V{peak}.
-All other connections must remain within the building or the vehicle hull - Always keep a distance of more than 40 cm from the antenna in order to reduce exposure to electromagnetic fields below the legal limits. - Devices with a WLAN interface may be operated only with applicable Regulatory Domain configured.
+- All systems that are connected to the NetModule router interfaces must meet the requirements for SELV (Safety Extra Low Voltage) systems. - Interconnections must not leave the building nor penetrate the body shell of a vehicle. - Connections for antennas may only exit the building or the vehicle hull if transient overvoltages (according to IEC 62368-1) are limited by external protection circuits down to 1 500 V{peak} .
+All other connections must remain within the building or the vehicle hull - Installed antennas must always be at least 40 cm away from people. - All antennas must have a distance of at least 20cm from each other; in the case of combined antennas (mobile radio / WLAN / GNSS), there must be sufficient isolation between the radio technologies. - Devices with a WLAN interface may be operated only with applicable Regulatory Domain configured.
 Special attention must be paid to country, number of antennas and the antenna gain (see also chapter 6.3.4).
-The maximum allowed gain is 3dBi in the relevant frequency range.
 WLAN antennas with a higher amplification may be used with the NetModule router "Enhanced-RF-Configuration" software license and the antenna gain and cable attenuation that have been correctly configured by certified specialized personnel.
 A misconfiguration will lead to loss of the approval. - The maximum gain of an antenna (incl. the attenuation of the connection cables) must not exceed the following values in the corresponding frequency range: - Mobile radio (600MHz ..
-1GHz) < 3.2dBi - Mobile radio (1.7GHz ..
+1GHz) < 3.2dBi, Mobile radio (1.7GHz ..
 2GHz) < 6.0dBi - Mobile radio (2.5GHz ..
 4.2GHz) < 6.0dBi - WiFi (2.4GHz ..
-2.5GHz) < 3.2dBi - WiFi (5.1GHz ..
-5.9GHz) < 4.5dBi - Only CE-compliant power supplies with a current-limited SELV output voltage range may be used with the NetModule routers. - A Power Source Class 3 (PS3) power supply (with 100 W or more) shall only be used under the condition that a cable strain relief on the power cable to the router is applied.
+2.5GHz) < 3.2dBi, WiFi (5.1GHz ..
+5.9GHz) < 4.5dBi - Note that GNSS signals can be obfuscated or blocked by malicious third-party devices. - Only CE-compliant power supplies with a current-limited SELV output voltage range may be used with the NetModule routers.1 - A Power Source Class 3 (PS3) power supply (with 100 W or more) shall only be used under the condition that a cable strain relief on the power cable to the router is applied.
 Such a cable strain relief ensures that the wires on the router screw terminal connector are not disconnected (e.g. if under an error condition, the router would be tangling on the cable).
-The cable strain relief must withstand a pulling force of 30 N (for router weight up to 1 kg) applied to the cable of the router. - Une alimentation de classe 3 (PS3) (100 W ou plus) ne doit etre utilisee que si le cable d alimentation du routeur est equipe d un dispositif anti-traction.
+The cable strain relief must withstand a pulling force of 60 N (for router weight up to 4 kg) applied to the cable of the router. - Une alimentation de classe 3 (PS3) (100 W ou plus) ne doit etre utilisee que si le cable d alimentation du routeur est equipe d un dispositif anti-traction.
 A condition qu une decharge de traction soit appliquee au cable d alimentation du routeur.
-Une telle decharge de traction permet de s'assurer que les fils du connecteur a vis du routeur ne soient pas deconnectes (par exemple si, en cas d erreur, le routeur s emmale dans le cable).
-La decharge de traction du cable doit resister a une force de traction de 30 N (pour un routeur d un poids inferieur ou egal a 1 kg) appliquee au cable du routeur.
+Une tell decharge de traction permet de s assurer que les fils du connecteur a vis du router ne sient pas deconnectes (par exemple si, en cas d erreur, le routeur s emmale dans le cable).
+La decharge de traction du cable doit resister a une force de traction de 60 N (pour un routeur d un poids inferieur ou egal a 4 kg) appliquee au cable du routeur.